vitorhirata/project-agrobio/README.md

 There is a file with tests of the model simulation, with the data generated and images of that.
 In the data file it is also presented the parameters used and additional information.

 ## Future Steps
-- Make a plot file in python or julia.
+- Put codes in separated files
 - Fix and comment the tests part.
 - Improve model description.
-- Put codes in separated files
 - Start social model.